 Add some experience you had in improving team results.
 Explain that you are ready to go above and beyond to make sure the customer is happy.

-In fact, no matter whether you apply for inside or outside sales representative positions, being results-driven and able to put yourself in the client’s shoes is essential skills in selling.
+In fact, no matter whether you apply for inside or outside sales representative positions, being results-driven and able to put yourself in the client’s shoes is an essential skill in selling.

 Do you have the ability to handle objections and rejections?
 Great!
 Show it on your sales representative resume.
 Explain how you gently handle different situations.
 Add numbers or metrics to add value to your words.